 There are two primary disadvantages of the supplier financing program:

 - Financing can only be applied for purchasing products or raw materials.
-It doesn’t cover anything else – no labor or other expenses incurred.
+It doesn’t cover other things such as labor costs or other incremental expenses.

-- The supplier financing program can only fund up to the amount that your business can be credit insured.
+- The supplier financing program will only fund up to the credit insured amount currently being extended to your business.